ENIGMA-infra/ENIGMA-PD/README.md

 To help motivate and monitor each site's progress, we maintain a leaderboard that outlines all the steps detailed in these guidelines.
 If you are in charge of data processing at your site, please request access and regularly update your progress on the current steps on the [ENIGMA-PD Leaderboard](https://docs.google.com/spreadsheets/d/13iGfh-97ZYnAyjT5egBDHmGhqXbsl1yo1A6QnPXQYbY/edit?usp=sharing).

 ## Overview
-The figure shows the expected outcomes and corresponding processing steps - most of which can be performed using the Nipoppy framework and helper python pacakge.
-We strongly recommend adoption of Nipoppy tools to simplify coordination and ensure reproducibilty of this end-to-end process across all sites.
+The figure shows the expected outcomes and corresponding processing steps - most of which can be performed using the Nipoppy framework and helper Python pacakge.
+We strongly recommend adoption of Nipoppy tools to simplify coordination and ensure reproducibility of this end-to-end process across all sites.
 ![enigma-nipoppy-FS7-upgrade-overview](https://github.com/user-attachments/assets/aae8449c-58cf-4889-92de-979f79082e28)

-## Setting up Nipoppy framework
+## Setting up Nipoppy
 Nipoppy is a lightweight framework for standardized data organization and processing of neuroimaging-clinical datasets.
-Its goal is to help users adopt the FAIR principles and improve the reproducibility of studies.
+Its goal is to help users adopt the [FAIR principles](https://www.go-fair.org/fair-principles/) and improve the reproducibility of studies.

 The ongoing collaboration between the ENIGMA-PD team and Nipoppy team has strealined data curation, processing, and analysis workflows, which signficantly simplifies tracking of data availability, addition of new pipelines and upgrading of existing pipelines.
 The ENIGMA-PD and Nipoppy team is available to support and guide users through the process of implementing the framework, ensuring a smooth transition.